jishanshaikh4/lib-math/README.md

 - [License](https://github.com/Jishanshaikh4/lib-math/blob/master/README.md#license)

 ## To do
+- Paper, Report, and Source Code compilation.
+(NOT DONE YET)
+- Release first version (NOT DONE YET, BECAUSE IT IS NOT COMPLETED YET :(
 - Insert files in bessel, trigonometry, hyperbolic folders.
 (NOT DONE YET)
 - Add a new section of Geometry.
 (NOT DONE YET)
 - Add more files in numerical-methods.
 (NOT DONE YET)